-The self-driving cars courses offered by the University of Toronto are for the advanced audience.
+The self-driving cars specialization offered by the University of Toronto is an advanced course.
 It is intended for learners with a background in mechanical engineering, computer, and electrical engineering, or robotics.
 This means that a solid background in mathematics and programming is required to be able to follow and successfully complete the courses.

 More specifically, the basic knowledge prerequisites include intermediate programming experience in Python 3, familiarity with linear algebra (matrices, vectors, matrix multiplication, rank, eigenvalues and vectors, and inverses), statistics (Gaussian probability distributions, multivariate calculus, physics (forces, moments, inertia, Newton’s laws).

 The full specialization comprises of 4 courses that build-up gradually together with a final project at the end.